neuralize-ai/edgerunner/README.md

 cross-platform systems.

-Edgerunner aims to consolidate existing on-device AI frameworks, abstracting away cross-platform on-device AI complexities.
+Edgerunner aims to consolidate existing on-device AI frameworks, abstracting cross-platform on-device AI complexities.
 This will be achieved through a runtime-agnostic API, which can load and interact with arbitrary instances of on-device AI models with just a few lines of code.